jupyter-server/gateway_provisioners/docs/source/developers/kernel-launcher.md

 A new implementation for a [_kernel launcher_](../contributors/system-architecture.md#kernel-launchers) becomes necessary when you want to introduce another kind of kernel to an existing configuration.
-Out of the box, Gateway Provisioners provides [kernel launchers](https://github.com/gateway-experiments/gateway_provisioners/tree/main/gateway_provisioners/kernel-launchers) that support the IPython kernel, the Apache Toree scala kernel, and the R kernel - IRKernel.
+Out of the box, Gateway Provisioners provides [kernel launchers](https://github.com/gateway-experiments/gateway_provisioners/tree/main/gateway_provisioners/kernel-launchers) that support the IPython kernel ([and subclasses thereof](#invoking-subclasses-of-ipykernelkernelbasekernel)), the Apache Toree scala kernel, and the R kernel - IRKernel.
 There are other "language-agnostic kernel launchers" provided by Remote Provisioners, but those are used in container environments to start the container or pod where the "kernel image" uses one of the three _language-based_ launchers to start the kernel within the container.

 Its generally recommended that the launcher be written in the language of the kernel, but that is not a requirement so long as the launcher can start and manage the kernel's lifecycle and issue interrupts (if the kernel does not support message-based interrupts itself).

-To reiterate, the four tasks of a kernel launcher are:
+The four tasks of a kernel launcher are:

 1. Create the necessary connection information based on the five zero-mq ports, a signature key and algorithm specifier, along with a _server listener_ socket.